BrownCSCI1230/lab04_transforms/README.md

 </details>

-**Task 1: Making Individual Transformation Matrices**

-Now that we've learned how to create a few basic types of transformation matrices, it's time for you to try filling in a few of them for yourself!
-Throughout the lab we will be referring to this graph:

-**NOTE: Might need to change the values after demo is made**
+## 2.3 Introducing Our Transformation Graph

+For the next part of the lab we'll be looking at this graph which explains the transformations we want to create for the lab demo.

 ![](transforms.png)

 You might notice this looks a bit like a modified version of the scene graphs discussed in class.
 We'll take a closer look at understanding the graph structure later in the lab and in the next lab, but for now let's focus on some of the labeled transformations.
+A, B, C, and D all denote individual cumulative transformation matrices that involve some combination of scaling, rotating, and translating.

 <details>
 <summary>How to read the transformations</summary>